-Australia Post and the Commonwealth Banking Corporation.
-It passed its second reading along party lines, but when the House divided on the third reading on 26 March, Steele Hall (LPA-SA), crossed the floor to vote with the Government in supporting the bill.
-It was passed 70 votes to 44.4 The bill was introduced into the Senate by Gareth Evans, the Minister for Resources and Energy, on 30 March and passed its second reading on the voices on 1 May 1987.
-The bill's third reading in the Senate on 5 May-when it was passed 42-18-witnessed a most extraordinary spectacle which saw seven LPA senators cross the floor to vote with the government.5 Amazingly, all the LPA female senators opposed the bill!6 The Prime Minister, Bob Hawke, supported the bill and the Opposition Leader, John Howard, opposed it.
+The Coalition's vehement opposition to the bill led to the resignation of the Shadow Minister, Peter Baume.
+The main thrust of this bill was to extend the provisions of the other two bills to cover Commonwealth authorities including Telecom Australia, Australia Post and the Commonwealth Banking Corporation.
+It passed its second reading along party lines, but when the House divided on the third reading on 26 March, Steele Hall (LP-SA), crossed the floor to vote with the Government in supporting the bill.
+It was passed 70 votes to 44.5 The bill was introduced into the Senate by Gareth Evans, the Minister for Resources and Energy, on 30 March and passed its second reading on the voices on 1 May 1987.
+The bill's third reading in the Senate on 5 May - when it was passed 42-18 - witnessed a most extraordinary spectacle which saw seven LP senators cross the floor to vote with the government.6 Amazingly, all the LP senators who crossed the floor in support of the bill were men, while all the LP female senators opposed the bill!7 The Prime Minister, Bob Hawke, supported the bill and the Opposition Leader, John Howard, opposed it.